“Slipped disc” can be very scary. Its name suggests you have permanent damage in your spine.

 Disc herniation is sometimes a normal age-related change

 For most of us, our spinal discs would change as we age.
 These changes may lead to the inner portion (nucleus pulposus) of our spinal disc protruding through its outer layers.
 When this happens, we get disc bulges or disc protrusions.

 While these conditions may sound scary, they are normal age-related changes.
 Most of us live with slipped disc without having any symptoms or knowledge that we have them!

-To put it in simpler terms, disc herniations are like wrinkles or grey hair.
+To put it in simpler terms, disc herniations can be like wrinkles or grey hair.
 As you age, changes in your body lead you to get more wrinkles and grey hair.
 However, these normal, age-related changes do not give you face pain or headaches.

 For the minority of you who are affected, a slipped disc may cause you to feel pain in your arms or legs.
 This is particularly common in the low back where a lumbar disc presses on a spinal nerve.
 The pressure on the nerve may then led to sciatica-like leg pain.
 Despite the debilitating pain, there is often no nerve damage involved.

 Can a chiropractor push a disc back in place?